wolfgangj/bone-lisp/README.md

 The return value (of the last `expr`) will be copied to the previous region.
 Finally, the new region will be freed.

-A source file should declare for which version of Bone Lisp it was written:
+A source file should declare which version of Bone Lisp it was written for:

     (version 0 2)  ; for v0.2.x